ptoner/freedom-for-data/README.md

 ## Tradeoffs You Make
 * Anything you put in IPFS can theoretically be lost.
     - If you are creating a financial transaction that is dependent on this data, this probably isn't the right pattern to use.

 * You'll probably have to pay for IPFS hosting.
     - Eventually I think this can be done via coin and the DApp itself can be in charge of paying for it.
 I'm not sure how feasible that is yet.

 * There's some centralization risk in IPFS unless you make an effort (paid, probably) to get others to host the files.
 This should be mitigated over time.

+* Probably really slow if talking directly to the main Ethereum network.